 It keeps the camera out of your way but still lets you see the road.

 It’s good if you don’t want to stick your camera to your dashboard or windshield.
+Sun visor mounts are often used by drivers who want a non-permanent or easily removable option.

 Mirror Holder Mount